 Our five largest customers make up a significant portion of our total revenue.
-In the first quarter of fiscal 2010 and first quarter of fiscal 2009, revenue attributable to two large telecommunications equipment providers (one of which was supported through one of our distributors in prior years), accounted for approximately 13% and 22% of total revenue, respectively.
+In the first six months of fiscal 2010 and fiscal 2009, combined revenue attributable to two large telecommunications equipment providers (one of which was supported through one of our distributors in prior years), accounted for approximately 11% and 23% of total revenue, respectively.
 Most of our property and equipment is located in the United States.